Navot/Florence-Object-Detection/README.md

 bash
 Copy code
 pip install -r requirements.txt

-Run the Application
+## Run the Application
-bash
-Copy code
-python app.py
+python Florence-2-large-Object-Detection.py
-The application will be available at http://127.0.0.1:5000/.
+The application will be available at http://127.0.0.1:5000

 ## API Endpoints
-Generate Caption from URL
+### Generate Caption from URL
 Endpoint: /api/generate-caption-url
 Method: POST
 Payload:
 {
   "image_url": "URL of the image",